iobroker-community-adapters/ioBroker.frigate/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-- (mcm1957) Adapter requires js-controller 5.0.19 as minimum now
+- (mcm1957) Adapter requires js-controller 5.0.19 as minimum now.
+- (mcm1957) Several issues reported by adapter chacker have been fixed.

 ### 1.3.1 (2024-08-30)